State-space models - filtering, smoothing and forecasting

 Filtering means to compute the sequence of instantaneous estimates of the unobserved state at every time point \(t=1,2,\ldots,T\)

-We will take a time series and compute the filtered estimates for the whole time series, but it is important to understand that filtering is often done in real-time, which means it is a continuously ongoing process that returns filtered estimates of the state \(\boldsymbol{\theta}_t\) as time progresses and new measurements \(y_t\) come in.
-Think about a self-driving car that is continuously trying to understand the environment (people, other cars, the road conditions etc).
+We will take a time series and compute the filtered estimates for the whole time series, but it is important to understand that filtering is often done in real-time, which means it is a continously ongoing process that returns filtered estimates of the state \(\boldsymbol{\theta}_t\) as time progresses and new measurements \(y_t\) come in.
+Think about a self-driving car that is continously trying to understand the environment (people, other cars, the road conditions etc).
 The environment is the state and the car uses its sensors to collect measurements.
 The filtering estimates tells the car about the best guess for the environment at every point in time.

-The Kalman filter is a little messy to write up if you are shaky on vectors and matrices, but we will do it for completeness.
-We will however use a package for it so don’t worry if the linear algebra is intidimating.
+The Kalman filter is a little messy to write up, we will do it for completeness, but we will use a package for it so don’t worry if the linear algebra is intidimating.
 We will use the notation $\(\boldsymbol{\mu}_{t|t}\) instead of \(\hat{\boldsymbol{\theta}}_{t|t}\), but they really mean the same.

-• time \(t = 0\).
+time\(t = 0\).
 The Kalman filter starts with mean \(\boldsymbol{\mu}_{0|0}\) and covariance matrix \(\boldsymbol{\Omega}_{0|0}\) for the state at time \(t=0\).
 Think about \(\boldsymbol{\mu}_{0|0}\) as the best guess \(\boldsymbol{\theta}_0\) of the state vector at time \(t=0\) and \(\boldsymbol{\Omega}_{0|0}\) representing how sure we can be about this guess2.

-• time \(t = 1\).
+time\(t = 1\).
 The Kalman filter then uses the first measurement \(y_1\) to update \(\boldsymbol{\mu}_{0|0} \rightarrow \boldsymbol{\mu}_{1|1}\) and \(\boldsymbol{\Omega}_{0|0} \rightarrow \boldsymbol{\Omega}_{1|1}\) to represent the estimate and the uncertainty for \(\boldsymbol{\theta}_1\), the state at time \(t=1\).

-• time \(t = 2,...,T\).
+time\(t = 2,...,T\).
 It then continues in this fashion using the next measurement \(y_2\) to compute \(\boldsymbol{\mu}_{2|2}\) and \(\boldsymbol{\Omega}_{2|2}\) and so on all the way to the end of the time series to finally get \(\boldsymbol{\mu}_{T|T}\) and \(\boldsymbol{\Omega}_{T|T}\).

 Here is the Kalman filter algorithm:

-• Initialization: set \(\boldsymbol{\mu}_{0|0}\) and \(\boldsymbol{\Omega}_{0|0}\)
+Initialization: set \(\boldsymbol{\mu}_{0|0}\) and \(\boldsymbol{\Omega}_{0|0}\)

 where \[\boldsymbol{K}_t = \boldsymbol{\Omega}_{t|t-1}\boldsymbol{F}^\top ( \boldsymbol{F} \boldsymbol{\Omega}_{t|t-1}\boldsymbol{F}^\top + \boldsymbol{V})^{-1}\] is the Kalman Gain.